UMAprotocol/protocol/documentation/synthetic_tokens/tutorials/liquidation.md

 The liquidation bot monitors all open positions within a given expiring multi-party contract and liquidates positions if their collateralization ratio, as inferred from off-chain information about the value of the price identifier, drops below a given threshold.

 The dispute bot monitors all liquidations occurring within a given expiring multi-party contract and initiates disputes against liquidations it deems invalid, as inferred from off-chain information about the value of the price identifier.
-A liquidation is invalid if a position was in fact overcollateralized at the time of liquidation.
+A liquidation is invalid if a position was correctly collateralized at the time of liquidation.

 ## Implementation

 The liquidation and dispute bots are separate entities.
 Each has its own wallet and is designed to be be run independently of the other.
-This decouples dependencies between the bots to decrease the risk of one crashing impacting the other.
+This decouples dependencies between the bots to decrease the risk of one impacting the other.
 The bots are written in Javascript and re-use much of the upstream codebase.
-In production, it is suggested to run the bots within docker containers to further isolate the bots from any systemic risk and to ensure a reproducible execution environment.
+In production, it is suggested to run the bots within docker containers to isolate the bots and to ensure a reproducible execution environment.

 ## Technical Tutorial